Barcodes and data matrix codes for letter mail

 Returning to the municipality 11×11 mm size: right on the voting card

 For municipalities and cantons: Without using the business reply label (GAS) service – static data matrix code.
-Download from www.swisspost.ch/election-and-voting → “Designing, packaging and addressing”.
+Download from www.swisspost.ch/election-and-voting → “Designing, packaging, addressing”.

 For parishes: When using the A Mail/B Mail business reply label (GAS) service – static data matrix code.
 Contact your customer advisor.